Hi there, I'm Erin.

 The Return

 An economist friend introduced me to the concept of opportunity cost — the shocking idea that if I didn’t take care of myself, I was expecting someone else to.
+For a lifelong helper, this was… radical.

 But he was right.

-So I turned toward the deeper work: somatics, nervous system repair, the stories beneath my patterns, the parts of myself I had abandoned in the name of service.
+So I turned toward the deeper work: somatics, nervous system repair, the stories beneath my patterns, the parts of myself I had set aside in the name of helping others.
+And everything began to shift.

 Change the story, change the direction of your life.